The Impact of Gait Pattern Personalization on the Perception of Rigid Robotic Guidance: A Pilot User Experience Evaluation: Methods

 After signing the informed consent form, participants wore the exoskeleton, which was adjusted to each of their body dimensions, including the width of the pelvis, the frontal position of the hip joint, thigh length, and shank length.
-The kinematic model (see Fig.~\ref{Fig:2}) was adjusted according to these dimensions.
-The reference actuator position trajectories were then generated using the exoskeleton model and based on hip ab-/adduction, hip flexion/extension, and pelvis lateral motion calculated patterns.
-Once the exoskeleton was fit and the exoskeleton kinematic model adjusted, participants underwent a familiarization phase before testing the three different gait pattern conditions.
+The kinematic model of the exoskeleton was adjusted according to these dimensions.
+The reference actuator position trajectories were then generated using the exoskeleton model (see \textit{Supplementary Materials}) and based on hip ab-/adduction, hip flexion/extension, and pelvis lateral motion calculated patterns.
+Once the exoskeleton was fit and the exoskeleton kinematic model adjusted, participants underwent a familiarization phase lasting around two minutes before testing the three different gait pattern conditions.
 During this initial phase, participants walked with the exoskeleton in a `transparent mode'~\cite{marchalCrespo2009}, i.e., they could move as freely as possible while getting used to walking with the exoskeleton.
 Emergency stops were provided to both the participant and the experimenter.